-Senator Roth.
+Senator Rorn.
 I noticed in the morning paper Mr. Meany discussed a likelihood that some kind of legislation could be adopted to insure full employment.
 Mr. Burns some time ago came out with his concept that the Federal Government should be the employer of last resort.
 I think that he suggested it be something under the minimum wage.
 Frankly, I think it is very difficult to justify a 95 percent affluent country having no jobs for the people that want to work.
 I was glad to see that you came out with the statement that we should make low inflation one of our national goals.
 I fully support that.
 I think that is very desirable.
 Do you think there might be any merit in any of these suggestions?
-For example, Mr. Burns, would we be better off with this kind of approach, say, than extending indefinitely unemployment
+For example, Mr. Burns, would we be better off with this kind of approach, say, than extending indefinitely unemployment benefits?

-Mr. Fowler, I have not made any study of it, Senator.
+Mr. FOWLER, I have not made any study of it, Senator.
 I don't really feel competent to make a judgment.
 I read Dr. Burns' University of Georgia speech with great interest and with considerable approbation.
 I think he is on a search for new approaches to reconcile the problems, the very real problems of unemployment with a control of inflation.
 I think a lot of the answers to your question would depend in my judgment on whether or not this act did promise to reduce the transfer payments Mr. Nutter has referred to at the time-in other words, payments were being made to people to work rather than for people to subsist on an unemployed status, and that the total level of expenditure on the provision of jobs should be compensated for by a reduction in the level of transfer of payments.
+If that could be the end result, I think it would be clearly, as Dr.